Large Scale Visual Food Recognition: Our Method

-During the inference step, the prediction from the final Concat stage can be obtained by a classifier $\mathbf{C}_{B}$ as:

-For the output from the former stages, we can utilize classifiers $\mathbf{C}_{A}^u$ to predict the corresponding probability distribution as:

-where classifiers $\mathbf{C}_{A}^u$ consists of two fully-connected stage with batchnorm and Elu non-linearity, corresponding to the $u^{th}$ stage. $y_i$ means the prediction from the corresponding stages, and it ranges from 1 to $U$.

-Considering the prediction from different stages and the fused stage is complementary, we can combine all outputs together to improve the recognition performance.
+During the inference step, considering the prediction from different stages and the fused stage is complementary, we can combine all outputs together to improve the recognition performance.
 Particularly, we add the scores across all stages (including the final score) with equal weights to predict the output class: